-Course: 401 Credit: 1 Duration: Year Grades: 9-12 Pre-Req: None Fee: None Meeting deadlines and demonstrating personal responsibility are critical expectations, as students develop life-long qualities in becoming successful students.
+Meeting deadlines and demonstrating personal responsibility are critical expectations, as students develop life-long qualities in becoming successful students.
 Students will study short stories, the novel, nonfiction, and poetry, utilizing note-taking strategies to develop skills to track literary elements used across all units of study, for vocabulary enrichment, and to infer the main idea, author's purpose, and audience.
 Using the writing process, students will produce creative and expository writing.
 Additionally, students will conduct independent formal and informal research to produce unit projects which will be presented orally, demonstrating sound public speaking skills.
+NOTE: This is a NCAA approved course.